Skip to Main Content

 What is APA style?

-When editors or teachers ask you to write in "APA style," they do not mean writing style.
-They are referring to the editorial style that many of the social and behavioral sciences have adopted to present written material in the field.
+When editors or teachers ask you to write in "APA style," they are referring to a specific way to present and structure of your written work.
+APA style is used in many social and behavioral science disciplines.

 • line spacing, margins, page headers